Lesson 6 of 786% Complete

 • Bet against you (MM profits from your losses)

-Professional Reality: "Zero spread" = cost hidden elsewhere.
-Always calculate TOTAL cost (spread + commission).
+Professional Reality: "Zero spread" often means costs are hidden elsewhere.
+Always calculate total cost (spread + commission).

 Quiz

-Which institution guarantees the market's high liquidity by continuously quoting both buy and sell prices for currency pairs?
+Which institution keeps liquidity available by continuously quoting buy and sell prices?

 Answer:

-Which execution model has a LOW conflict of interest because the broker routes the order externally?
+Which execution model has a lower conflict of interest because the broker routes the order externally?

 Answer:

-In the forex market, the term 'slippage' is most likely to occur under conditions of:
+In the forex market, slippage is most likely when:

 Answer: